rpmuller/ePubs/WesternPhilosophy.md

 practice, they have usually beer a conquering race or a hereditary aristocracy and aristocracies have usually been, at least in theory, descendants of conquering races.
 I think Nietzsche would accept this definition.
-"No morality is possible without good birth/' he
+"No morality is possible without good birth," he tells us.

-796

-NIETZSCHE

-tells us.
 He says that the noble caste is always at first barbarian, but that every elevation of Man is due to aristocratic society.